-- 41.1 The FEI must maintain a Classification Master List of Athletes, which must include the Athlete's name, gender, year of birth, country, Grade and Grade Status.
-The Classification Master List must identify Athletes that enter International Events. - 41.2 The FEI must make available the Classification Master List to all relevant National Federations on the FEI website. - 41.3 The FEI is responsible for maintaining the FEI Classification Master List, with relevant details only, for each Para Dressage and Para Driving with the guidance of the Classification Working group.
+41.1 The FEI must maintain a Classification Master List of Athletes, which must include the Athlete's name, gender, year of birth, country, Grade and Grade Status.
+The Classification Master List must identify Athletes that enter International Events.

+41.2 The FEI must make available the Classification Master List to all relevant National Federations on the FEI website.

+41.3 The FEI is responsible for maintaining the FEI Classification Master List, with relevant details only, for each Para Dressage and Para Driving with the guidance of the Classification Working group.
 Both are available on the FEI website.

-http://inside.fei.org/fei/disc/para-dressage equestrian http://inside.fei.org/fei/disc/driving/para-
+Para Dressage Masterlist

+Para Driving Masterlist

-- 41.4 The interim result will remain current until the specified valid to date or the Athlete's Classification result has been approved by the FEI Classification Working Group and added to or updated on the FEI Classification Master List.
-The written notification will be signed by the Chief Classifier and detail the following: - 41.4.1 The Athlete's Profile, Grade and Grade Status. - 41.4.2 The standard compensating aids the Athlete is allowed for FEI Para-Equestrian Events. - 41.4.3 Valid to date, this may be for that Event only or for a longer period if the Athlete's next Event is within a short timeframe, for example, the following week. - 41.5 The Chief Classifier for the Event will complete and send all Athlete Evaluation documentation to the FEI within two weeks of the completion of the Event. - 41.6 The FEI Classification Working Group will review the documentation and results and determine if the results can be added to the FEI Classification Master List for the relevant Para equestrian discipline or further information is required before approval. - 41.7 The FEI add to or amend the Athlete's details on the relevant FEI Classification Master List once approved by the Classification Working Group. - 41.8 The FEI will make available to the Head of Classification and Chief Classifiers an excel copy of the relevant FEI Classification Master List on request prior to an Event or at other times as required.
+41.4 The interim result will remain current until the specified valid to date or the Athlete's Classification result has been approved by the FEI Classification Working Group and added to or updated on the FEI Classification Master List.
+The written notification will be signed by the Chief Classifier and detail the following:

+41.4.1 The Athlete's Profile, Grade and Grade Status.

+41.4.2 The standard compensating aids the Athlete is allowed for FEI Para Equestrian Events.

+41.4.3 Valid to date, this may be for that Event only or for a longer period if the Athlete's next Event is within a short timeframe, for example, the following week.

+41.5 The Chief Classifier for the Event will complete and send all Athlete Evaluation documentation to the FEI within two weeks of the completion of the Event.

+41.6 The FEI Classification Working Group will review the documentation and results and determine if the results can be added to the FEI Classification Master List for the relevant Para - equestrian discipline or further information is required before approval.

+41.7 The FEI add to or amend the Athlete's details on the relevant FEI Classification Master List once approved by the Classification Working Group.

+41.8 The FEI will make available to the Head of Classification and Chief Classifiers an excel copy of the relevant FEI Classification Master List on request prior to an Event or at other times as required.

+41.9 An Athlete with a Status Review (R), Review with a Fixed Review Date (FRD) or Confirmed (C), will be removed from the FEI Classification Masterlist if they have not competed in a Para Equestrian competition in a period of four (4) years.
+To return to competition they must make a new Classification request.